Tyler Bryant & the Shakedown

 Tyler Bryant & the Shakedown is an American rock band.
-Founded in Nashville, Tennessee by guitarist Tyler Bryant, the group has since released four successful studio albums, and has toured with such groups as Jeff Beck, ZZ Top, Aerosmith, AC/DC, Guns N' Roses and Lynyrd Skynyrd, as well as making appearances at several rock-themed music festivals.
-The group's current lineup consists of Tyler Bryant (lead guitar & vocals), Graham Whitford (rhythm guitar), Ryan Fitzgerald (bass), and Caleb Crosby (drums).
+Founded in Nashville, Tennessee by guitarist Tyler Bryant, the group has since released six successful studio albums, and has toured with such groups as Jeff Beck, ZZ Top, Aerosmith, AC/DC, Guns N' Roses and Lynyrd Skynyrd, as well as making appearances at several rock-themed music festivals.
+The group's current lineup consists of Tyler Bryant (lead guitar & vocals), Graham Whitford (rhythm guitar), Diego Navaira (bass), and Caleb Crosby (drums).

 History

 Formation and early years (2008–2011)

-Tyler Bryant put together his first band at the age of 15, which performed local shows in and around his hometown of Paris, Texas.
+Tyler Bryant put together his first band at the age of 15, which performed local shows in and around his hometown of Honey Grove, Texas.
 In 2008, Bryant moved to Nashville to pursue a career in songwriting.
 It was there that he first met Caleb Crosby and Calvin Webster, a bassist.
 The three formed Tyler Bryant & the Shakedown, and began performing in the clubs and bars of Nashville's music scene.
-The group did not initially have a manager, and Bryant would contact music venues pretending to be the group's manager in order to appear more professional.
+The group did not initially have a manager, and Bryant would contact music venues pretending to be one in order to appear more professional.
 Jason Stoltzfus later joined the group on rhythm guitar, but lost interest within a few months of his involvement for reasons uncertain.
 In March 2011, Tyler Bryant & the Shakedown released their debut EP, titled My Radio.
 It was also around this time that Bryant did a radio interview in New York City, where he was introduced to Graham Whitford, son of Aerosmith's Brad Whitford, as the man who would "put him out of a job".
 Bryant invited him to Nashville to join the Shakedown on second guitar.

 In September 2011, the group released their second EP, From the Sandcastle.
 The EP gained wider attention, and was featured in iTunes's "Rock on the Rise" section for eight weeks, with the song "Shackles" being featured as a discovery download.
 The song "Say a Prayer" was also featured in the trailer for the CBS show Vegas.